mlee12382/Elegoo-Neptune-Marlin/config/README.md

 # Do I lose any features if I use this?

-The following items are not supported:
+The following items are not supported with ColorUI:

 1. If you have a WIFI Card, it WILL NOT WORK (MKS made that call, not me)
 2. Power loss detection does not work (MKS made that call, not me)
-3. Icon previews do not exist in UI (Feature not available in the stock marlin color UI)
+3. Icon Previews do not exist in UI (Feature not available in the stock marlin color UI)

+If you use LVGL versions of the firmware you will have fewer advanced features available from the touchscreen but you will retain WIFI add-on compatibility and Icon Previews.

 # Setup and install